Exceptional regions of the 2HDM parameter space: The Higgs alignment limit

-Finally, we examine the case of a softly-broken SO(3)-symmetric scalar potential.
+Finally, we examine the case of a softly broken SO(3)-symmetric scalar potential.
 We noted above that in this case $Z_6=0$ independently of the scalar potential minimum conditions.
-This means that all softly-broken SO(3)-symmetric scalar potentials exhibit exact Higgs alignment, since the scalar potential minimum conditions will guarantee that $Y_3=0$ even when $m_{11}^2\neq m_{22}^2$ and/or $m_{12}^2\neq 0$.
+This means that all softly broken SO(3)-symmetric scalar potentials exhibit exact Higgs alignment, since the scalar potential minimum conditions will guarantee that $Y_3=0$ even when $m_{11}^2\neq m_{22}^2$ and/or $m_{12}^2\neq 0$.

 Below \eq{masssrelso3}, we noted the presence of mass-degenerate scalars, $H$ and $A$, which was attributed to a Peccei-Quinn U(1) symmetry in the Higgs basis, $\mathcal{H}_1\to \mathcal{H}_1$, $\mathcal{H}_2\to e^{2i\theta}\mathcal{H}_2$ (for any value of $0\leq\theta<\pi$), which is unbroken by the vacuum.\footnote{The version of the Peccei-Quinn symmetry transformation that is used here corresponds to U(1)$_{\rm PQ}$ given in Table~\ref{tab:symm1} followed by a hypercharge U(1)$_{\rm Y}$ transformation, which is also a symmetry of the vacuum in the Higgs basis.} It is instructive to ascertain the precise form of the U(1) symmetry in the $\Phi$-basis.
 To accomplish this, we employ \eq{XprimeUU}, where the unitary matrix \beq U= \,, \eeq transforms the Higgs basis into the $\Phi$-basis.
 The phase $e^{i\eta}$, which appears in \eq{higgspot} and reflects the freedom to rephase the Higgs basis field $\mathcal{H}_2$, cancels exactly when \eq{XprimeUU} is applied.
 Starting with $X=\left(\begin{smallmatrix} 1 & \,\,\,0 \\ 0 &\,\,\, e^{2i\theta}\end{smallmatrix}\right)$, we make use of \eq{XprimeUU} with $\zeta=-\theta$ to obtain \beq X^\prime= \,. \eeq Thus, in the $\Phi$-basis characterized by $\tan\beta=|\vev{\Phi_2^0}/\vev{\Phi_1^0}|$ and $\xi=\arg\bigl[\vev{\Phi_1^0}^*\vev{\Phi_2^0}\bigr]$, the Peccei-Quinn symmetry, which we designate by U(1)$_{\rm H}$ (to remind the reader that it has been first applied in the Higgs basis), is given by \beqa U(1)_{\rm H}: & \quad & \Phi_1\longrightarrow (\cos\theta-ic_{2\beta}\sin\theta)\Phi_1-ie^{-i\xi}s_{2\beta}\sin\theta\,\Phi_2\,,\nonumber \\ && \Phi_2\longrightarrow -ie^{i\xi}s_{2\beta}\sin\theta\, \Phi_1+ (\cos\theta+ic_{2\beta}\sin\theta)\Phi_2\,. \eeqa